General Child Neurology

 • Ophthalmoplegic migraine.
 This is no longer accepted as a form of migraine.
 The accepted term is “recurrent painful ophthalmoplegic neuropathy.” |

 The trigeminovascular system, referring to the trigeminal innervation of the cranial vessels, has been linked to the pathophysiology of migraine.
 Activation of trigeminal nerve terminals by various triggers provokes several events, which include (1) the release into the cranial circulation of neuropeptides, including calcitonin gene-related peptide (CGRP, a vasodilator peptide), (2) vessel leakage, and (3) mast-cell degranulation.
 Neuropeptides are thought to play a role in several aspects of migraine, including migraine pain, lowering of the pain-response threshold, and allodynia, sensitivity to stimuli that are usually not considered uncomfortable (eg, discomfort when combing hair).
-In humans, sumatriptan normalizes elevated levels of CGRP and relieves the headache.
-Moreover, treatment with an antagonist of CGRP relieves migraine (13).
-Abnormalities of ion channels leading to neuronal hyperexcitability have been confirmed in familial hemiplegic migraine (66; 15).
+Sumatriptan normalizes elevated levels of CGRP and relieves the headache.
+Moreover, treatment with an antagonist of CGRP relieves migraine (21).
+Abnormalities of ion channels leading to neuronal hyperexcitability have been confirmed in familial hemiplegic migraine (92; 23).

 The two basic types of migraine occur in children.
-Overall, 1.5% of children report migraine with aura, regardless of the criteria used, whereas the prevalence of migraine without aura varies from 2.2% to 3.4% depending on the diagnostic criteria (46).
-The prevalence of both migraine without aura and migraine with aura increases with increasing age (46).
-Thus, incidence rates for migraine in children were estimated as 9 per 100,000 person-years in 0- to 4-year-olds and 151 per 100,000 in 15- to 19-year-olds (58).
-Note that the age of peak incidence of migraine varies by sex; for males of all ages (including adults), the peak incidence is 246 per 100,000 person-years for 10 to 14-year-olds, whereas the peak for females is 689 per 100,000 for 20- to 24-year-olds (58).
+According to a meta-analysis by Onofri and colleagues in 2023, the prevalence of migraine without aura is 8%, and prevalence of migraine with aura 3% (66).
+The prevalence of both migraine without aura and migraine with aura increases with increasing age (63).
+Thus, incidence rates for migraine in children were estimated as 9 per 100,000 person-years in 0- to 4-year-olds and 151 per 100,000 in 15- to 19-year-olds (83).
+Note that the age of peak incidence of migraine varies by sex; for males of all ages (including adults), the peak incidence is 246 per 100,000 person-years for 10 to 14-year-olds, whereas the peak for females is 689 per 100,000 for 20- to 24-year-olds (83).
 Adult migraine often starts in childhood.
-When adults with migraine are questioned regarding onset, half report onset before 20 years of age, whereas one fourth report onset before the age of 10 years (54).
-The prevalence of abdominal migraine, for which diagnostic criteria and a verifiable relationship with migraine remain controversial, peaks at the ages of 5 to 9 years (47).
+When adults with migraine are questioned regarding onset, half report onset before 20 years of age, whereas one fourth report onset before the age of 10 years (78).
+The prevalence of abdominal migraine, for which diagnostic criteria and a verifiable relationship with migraine remain controversial, peaks at the ages of 5 to 9 years (64).

-For the obese, a weight loss program will be helpful (67).
+For the obese, a weight-loss program will be helpful (93).
 Prenatal diagnosis may be available for hemiplegic migraine, for which genetic counseling is, thus, advised.
+Further discussion about migraine preventative strategies and therapies are explained in detail in the management section.

 In the presence of the following features, the diagnosis of migraine is fairly secure: (1) a positive family history of similar illness; (2) a typical history of migraine; (3) a normal examination; (4) normal health between attacks.
+At different times, a child can have either type of migraine, ie, migraine without aura and migraine with aura.
 Other combinations may suggest alternative diagnoses.
 For example, a structural brain lesion may be responsible if a neurologic aura lasts longer than 60 minutes or if headaches typically awaken a child from sleep.
-In the emergency department, about 10% of headaches in children are thought to be primary headaches, mostly migraine, and most of the remainder are due to concurrent illness or minor head trauma (30).
+In the emergency department, about 10% of headaches in children are thought to be primary headaches, mostly migraine, and most of the remainder are due to concurrent illness or minor head trauma (45).
+In general, most of the headaches in children and adolescents are primary headache, including migraine and tension headaches, and a minority are posttraumatic or due to medication overuse (03).
+Less common are those due to brain tumors and vascular lesions.

 Disorders that may have migraine-like headaches include the following: